npcole/ncdeltaprocess/README.md

 The Translator object itself maintains a registery of functions that can recognize a particular type of block, and then translate the
 Delta 'block' into the internal block type.
 So, for example, the function `header_test` examines a Delta block to see if it is a header, while the function `make_header_block` creates the internal representation.
 The actual formatting of header blocks is controlled by the
 `ncdeltaprocess.block.TextBlockHeading` class.

-Nodes within each block likewise have formatters that are responsible for converting them to html.
+Nodes within each block likewise have formatters that are responsible for converting them to html, and the translator class mantains a registry of tests and formatters for nodes that is the equivilent of the one for blocks.

+Every internal representation also has a single QDocument object that serves as the root of the tree.
+Currently the functionality is limited, but this also provides an opportunity for extension.